- Who are ‘partners’ ?

 An application for further leave to remain as a partner is made using form FLR(M).
 The fees are shown on the form.
 Carefully check the Guidance Notes.
 Ensure the correct fee is paid (take particular note of the new International Health Surcharge (IHS) for use of the NHS from 6th April, 2015) and provide all the mandatory documents (including the photos in the correct format) to ensure the application is not rejected as invalid.
 If paying by card, check with your bank that the charge will be accepted.

 The application can be made using the postal route, or in person within the day at a Home Office Premium Service Centre (see more detail below).
 The Further Leave to Remain application must be filed before the existing Leave to Remain or “proposed civil partner” visa expires to ensure an applicant remains lawfully in the UK.
-An application may possibly still be successful if made while an overstayer of 28 days or less but applicants should not rely on this, they should apply before their leave has expired.
+An application may possibly still be successful if made while an overstayer in very limited circumstances under paragraph 39E, but applicants should not rely on this, they should apply before their leave has expired.

 If applying by post, make sure that your application is sent to the Home Office by Recorded or Special Delivery, to the address at the bottom of the last page of the form.
 So long as you have made the application before your leave to remain/enter expires, you continue to be legally in the UK until such time as a decision has been taken and until any appeal rights are exhausted.
 If you had permission to work before you made the application you will continue to have this permission to work whilst the application is being considered.
 If you did not have permission to work when you made the application this continues to be the case until you receive a positive decision.

-If your application is urgent or you are unwilling to wait for the three to six months the application may take, you may take it to the Premium Service Centre (PSC) at Lunar House, 40 Wellesley Road, Croydon CR9 2BY or to one of six other regional PEOs in Solihull, Glasgow, Liverpool, Sheffield, Belfast or Cardiff.
+If your application is urgent or you are unwilling to wait for the three to six months the application may take, you may take it to the Premium Service Centre (PSC) in Croydon, Solihull, Glasgow, Liverpool, Sheffield, Belfast or Cardiff.
 The premium same-day service fee will be payable and you must book an appointment through the website well in advance.
 Applications at Premium Service Centre are by appointment only.

 You should try to get all the documentation into one ‘lever arch’ file or box file.
 You should present your evidence in a way that it is easy for the Home Office to read.
 They are under considerable pressure of time and you should therefore prepare an index and separate your documents under logical headings using coloured file dividers etc..
 There is no magic formula to how you present your evidence – use your common sense.
 Remind yourself of the type of evidence required using our evidence page.